 COMMUNITY COLLEGE OUTREACH

-The College of Engineering at Illinois has partnered with community colleges in Illinois to provide students with a pathway for transferring into the College of Engineering after they complete their Associate's degrees.
-This program helps ensure that talented students have the opportunity to pursue their education to the fullest.
-Among other benefits, the program is particularly good at enabling first-generation college students and underrepresented minority students to study at Illinois.
+The Grainger College of Engineering at UIUC has partnered with community colleges in Illinois to provide students with a pathway for transferring into the College of Engineering after they complete their Associate's degrees.
+The Engineering Pathways program helps ensure that talented students have the opportunity to pursue their education to the fullest.
+Among other benefits, the program is particularly good at enabling first-generation college students and underrepresented minority students to study at UIUC.

 - Technology Services' Security home page